chinhln1902/Artificial-Intelligence/README.md

-This repository contains AI projects for studying A Star, Breadth First Search, Minimax algorithms
+This repository contains AI projects that applied A Star, Breadth First Search, Minimax algorithms for researching purpose